 5. Training and learning

-Ensure you have the right training programmes for employees that drive as part of their jobs and provide up-to-date and regular training to keep everyone aware of the unique risks on the roads.
+Ensure you have the right training programmes for employees that drive and provide regular training to keep everyone aware road risks.
 If you’re driving as part of work yourself, you could complete this through an external organisation.

 Identify learning methods that suit you, your business, and employees.
 It’s unlikely that endless pages of writing will be engaging, but on-the-job training or mobile apps can be efficient and effective, giving you the right resources for when you’re on the go.